Our latest video roundup of new toothbrush technology

 You spend 15 seconds brushing each arch, so a total of 30 seconds.

-Privately funded, rather than crowdfunded, the product and its development have been headed up by a practicing dental professional.
+Privately funded, rather than crowdfunded, the product and its development have been headed up by a practising dental professional.

 Development has been kept under wraps for the most part until it launched in August 2021.